baclausen/ddi_youtube_casestudy/README.md

 ## Project Overview
 This project explores **what factors most strongly influence whether a video trends on YouTube in the U.S.**
-We focused on key engagement metrics such as **likes, comments, views, and average watch duration**, and examined how these factors relate to a video's likelihood of trending.
+We focused on key engagement metrics such as **likes, dislikes, comments, and views**, and examined how these factors relate to a video's likelihood of trending.

 ### Research Questions & Hypotheses
 **Main Question:**